ManticoreGamesInc/platform-documentation/src/tutorials/ability_tutorial.md

 ## Overview

 In this tutorial you will create an ability that can be picked up in the world, and when activated, the player will wave.
-You will be using Core Content components that can be place in the Hierarchy, so no Lua knowledge is needed.
+You will be using Core Content components that can be placed in the Hierarchy, so no Lua knowledge is needed.

 * **Completion Time:** 10 minutes
 * **Knowledge Level:** No prior knowledge required